 Once you realize your credit card has been lost or stolen, call your issuer’s toll-free, 24-hour hotline.
 You may be on the hook for any purchases up to $50 before the card is reported stolen, but any charges made after the report aren’t your responsibility.
 In addition, some card issuers may require you to sign a statement saying you didn’t make the purchases, but the entire process is very simple.

-In addition, consider placing a security freeze with each credit bureau.
-A freeze stops anyone from accessing your credit score unless you give them access, meaning the thief who stole your identity can't get a car loan in your name.
+In addition, consider placing a security freeze on your report with each credit bureau.
+A freeze stops anyone from accessing your credit score unless you give them access, meaning the thief who stole your identity can’t get a car loan in your name.

 You can’t stop Home Depot or Target from losing millions of customer credit card numbers, nor can you stop a diligent thief from poring over your trash when you aren’t looking.
 It may seem pointless to take all of these precautions when high-tech hackers can bring corporate giants to their knees.
 But, if you follow the advice above, at least that crook in your garbage won’t have anything to find but banana peels and coffee grounds.